 Known as the ‘Surf Capital of Australia’, and the official starting point of the Great Ocean Road, Torquay’s bustling seaside town is a beach lover’s paradise, where the bronzed and the brave gather together in tow for a taste of coastal living.
-Home to iconic surf brands – Rip Curl and Quiksilver – and world-famous Bells Beach, Torquay’s crashing waves and soft golden sands draw in the crowds year after year, from summer to spring, to autumn and winter.
+A hotspot for Australia travel and home to iconic surf brands – Rip Curl and Quiksilver – and world-famous Bells Beach, Torquay’s crashing waves and soft golden sands draw in the crowds year after year, from summer to spring, to autumn and winter.

 Scenic landscapes provide a beautiful backdrop for adventure, no matter what the season.
 The beach beckons during the warmer summer months, but throughout the year the lush rainforests, rugged clifftops and hidden waterfalls sparkle in the distance as captivating as an ocean sunset.

 Once known as the capital of Australia’s oft-forgotten island to the south, now a breeding ground of creatives and forward-thinkers from all corners of the globe, Hobart has quickly earned itself cult following status.
-From its burgeoning food scene, to the city’s rich history Hobart, really does have it all.
+From its burgeoning food scene, to the city’s rich history Hobart, when it comes to Australia travel, Tasmania really does have it all.

 Whilst it’s widely known that it was MONA (once described by the Lonely Planet as the ‘best modern art gallery in the world’) that brought popularity to the city, there’s much more to Hobart than the obvious.
 But of course, a visit to this cultural hotspot is an essential for any Tasmanian itinerary.

 It’s the scenery, however, that will leave you breathless.
 One of Australia's most picturesque and dramatic coastal drives, Tasmania’s natural paradise is a beauty to behold – and the best way to see it is by car.
-From Hobart to the magnificent Bay of Fires, this road trip hugs the island’s eastern (and most peaceful) coastline, for a true taste of Tassie.
+A must on every Australia travel bucket list, the Hobart to the magnificent Bay of Fires road trip hugs the island’s eastern (and most peaceful) coastline and will give you a true taste of Tassie.